Giuli Alasania

-Giuli Givievna Alasania (გიული ალასანია, [ɡiuli alasania], born 11 November 1946 in Tbilisi) is a Georgian historian and public figure.
+Giuli Alasania (გიული ალასანია, [ɡiuli alasania], born 11 November 1946 in Tbilisi) is a Georgian historian and public figure.
 Her publications include 130 papers and 10 monographs.
 She is the mother of the third president of Georgia, Mikheil Saakashvili.

 Biography

 She graduated from the Faculty of Oriental Studies of the Tbilisi State University (1969) and in 1973 received a Ph.D. degree in History.
 In 1987 she received a degree of a Doctor of Historical Sciences.

 She has been head of the Department of Source Studies, Javakhishvili Institute of History and Ethnology (1989–2006), Professor of the Tbilisi State University (since 1990), Vice-Rector of the International Black Sea University (2000–2014), and founder and President of the University of Georgia (since 2004).

 Research Manager at the American University, Transnational Crime and Corruption Center (2005–2008), fellowship at the University of Mississippi (1996), fellowship at the University of Maryland, College Park in the Center for International development and Conflict Management (1996–1996), fellowship at Central European University (CEU) (2000), facilitator of the program of the School principles (Partners in Education), organized by ACTR/ACCELS, Washington, D.C., Bozeman, Montana (2003).

 Her publications include 130 papers and 10 monographs in the fields of the source studies of history of Georgia and the Caucasus, history of the Middle East, history of Turks and Turkey, relations of Georgians and Turks, history of the Georgian culture, and national self-determination.

 She is a member of the Commission on the Sources of the History of Georgia of the Presidium of the Georgian National Academy of Sciences, member of the editorial board of the international journal Central Asia and the Caucasus (Sweden); member of the board of Romulado Del Bianco Foundation.

 She has organized a number of international conferences and has participated in international scientific conferences.